W01fw00d/frontend-challenge/README.md

 - Storybook, as a way of displaying the components separately in a "catalog".

-- Using React context or libraries like Redux to manage state, trying to avoid props drilling.
+- Using React context or libraries like Redux to manage state, trying to avoid issues with props drilling.

-- Add tests, especially for edge cases.
+- Add more tests, especially for edge cases.
 Ideally, I would have unit tests covering all functionality, and some functional tests with Cypress for the core features.

 - Define a common palette and other common css values like paddings and margins in a common file, so it can be used by all components.